minyoung347/Dynamics-of-aggressive-order/README.md

-# Dynamics of aggressive order during the crisis
+# Dynamics of the aggressive order during the crisis
 <br>

 ### Description of code & data about the paper